 A lot of the above is basic knowledge, but silly little bits of info, like trickle charging the new deep cycle batteries and firstly connecting the charge controller / regulator to the batteries, and placing the batteries on a wooden surface are not well known.
 And perhaps it suits battery distributors to keep that information as much to themselves as possible...

 As with all things technical, please, if you have an expert available, consult him / her to confirm the above prior to installing your own solar power system.
 This detail is what was recommended for our system.

-Important: I have posted an update on the wiring diagram here.
+Important: I have posted an update on the solar panel wiring diagram here and the battery wiring diagram here.